Scotts-T0ts/GFG-interview-prep/README.md

 # GFG-interview-prep
-  Here are some of the codes from GeeksforGeeks interview prep course.
+  Here are some of the codes from GeeksforGeeks interview prep course Flow Control, Function & Loops section.